 We may collect data, including personal information, about you as you use our websites and Solutions and interact with us.
 "Personal information" is any information that can be used to identify an individual, and may include name, address, email address, phone number, login information (account number, password), marketing preferences, social media account information, or payment card number.
 If we link other data with your personal information, we will treat that linked data as personal information.
 We also collect personal information from trusted third-party sources and engage third parties to collect personal information to assist us.

 We collect personal information for a variety of reasons, such as:

-We may use your personal information for the purposes of operating our business, delivering, improving and customizing our Solutions, sending marketing and other communications related to our business, and for other legitimate purposes permitted by applicable law.
+We may use your personal information for the purposes of operating our business, delivering, improving, and customizing our websites and Solutions, sending marketing and other communications related to our business, and for other legitimate purposes permitted by applicable law.
 Some of the ways we may use personal information include:

 You can edit your communication preferences at any time.
 See Your Choices and Selecting Your Communication Preferences below.

 We need your help in keeping your personal information accurate and up to date.
 We provide a number of options to access, correct, suppress, or delete your personal information:

 We give you the choice of receiving a variety of information related to our Solutions.
 You can manage your communication preferences through the following methods: